CYRBUT/Translate-Borneo/README.md

     git clone https://github.com/your-repository-url/borneo.git
     cd borneo
     ```
-2.  **Set up your Environment Variable:**
+2.  **Set up your Environment Variable (for Local Development):**
-    The application requires a Google Gemini API key to function.
-You must set this key as an environment variable named `API_KEY`.

-    How you set this variable depends on your hosting or development environment.
-For local development, you can use a `.env` file with a tool like `vite` or `dotenv`.
+    For local development, the easiest way to provide your API key is to use a `.env` file.
+The application is configured to automatically use this file if it exists.

     - Create a file named `.env` in the root of your project.
     - Add your API key to it: